Understanding No Interest Loans in Australia with NILs

 How long do no interest loans take to approve?

-What’s the difference between NILs and commercial interest-free deals?
+What is the difference between NILs and commercial interest-free deals?

 Do no interest loans affect credit scores?

-What if I can’t repay my no interest loan?
+What if I cannot repay my loan?

 Sources

-¹ ASIC MoneySmart – Loans and Financial Hardship
+ASIC MoneySmart – Loans and Financial Hardship

 https://moneysmart.gov.au

-² Good Shepherd Australia – No Interest Loan Scheme
+Good Shepherd Australia – No Interest Loan Scheme

 https://goodshep.org.au